 - Reviewing Board: If you are unsatisfied with the outcome of the hearing, you can request that your case go to the Reviewing Board.
 Three administrative law judges will review the transcripts of previous proceedings and request additional information if needed.
 The judges may approve the hearing’s decision, send it back, or reverse the decision altogether.

 - Massachusetts Court of Appeals: If all other avenues for a settlement are exhausted, your attorney will discuss your options of moving the case to the state’s appellate courts.

-At Kelly & Associates, we will work to resolve your workers’ compensation claim both quickly and fairly..
+At Michael Kelly, we will work to resolve your workers’ compensation claim both quickly and fairly..
 We’re on your team, not the insurance company’s.

 How Long Does It Take to Receive Benefits in Boston?